Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives

 { \textbf{Abstract}.
 In this paper we prove that a finite product of Brauer--Severi varieties is categorical representable in dimension zero if and only if it admits a $k$-rational point if and only if it is rational over $k$.
 The same is true for certain isotropic involution varieties over a field $k$ of characteristic different from two.
 For finite products of generalized Brauer--Severi varieties, categorical representability in dimension zero is equivalent to the existence of a full exceptional collection.
 In this case however categorical representability in dimension zero is not equivalent to the existence of a rational point.
-We also show that non-trivial twisted flags of classical type $A_n,B_n,C_n$ and $D_n$ ($n\neq 4$) cannot have full exceptional collections, enlarging in this way the set of previous known examples.
+We also show that non-trivial twisted flags of classical type $A_n$ and $C_n$ cannot have full exceptional collections, enlarging in this way the set of previous known examples.
+Finally, we determine the categorical representability dimension $\mathrm{rdim}(X)$ for generalized Brauer--Severi varieties of index $\leq 3$ and for certain twisted forms of smooth quadrics (involution varieties).\\